 The School of General Education offers IAU's English as a Second Language (ESL) program and the general education courses that are required for the undergraduate degree programs.

 IAU seeks to provide its students with an education rich in diverse experiences and perspectives.
 Such an education is intended to provide students with knowledge and perspectives fostering adaptability and flexibility in a changing world, as well as enhancing students’ understand of, and tolerance for, differences among peoples.

 The coursework is considered foundational and meant to ground students in various disciplines before advancing to their major field of study.
 The program has required courses which provide students with a broad educational foundation through exposure to diverse disciplines, including the humanities, natural sciences, social sciences, mathematics, and the arts; and the development of intellectual skills, such as critical thinking and communication skills.

 The general education program is designed to provide students with opportunities to explore new fields to expand their general knowledge.
-Objectives of this program include equipping students with the knowledge and ability to:
+Objectives of this program include:

 - Written and Oral Communication: Students can communicate by means of written or spoken language in conveying information, stating a position, and other expressive purposes using appropriate conventions and formats.